redox-os/website/content/news/this-month-260131.md

 ## Build System Improvements

+- (build) Wildan Mubarok added a feature flag in the installer to disable FUSE
+- (build) Wildan Mubarok improved Redoxer to support [compilation with `musl` and compiler customization](https://gitlab.redox-os.org/redox-os/redoxer#host-specific-customizations)
 - (build) Wildan Mubarok improved the recipe push reliability
+- (build) Wildan Mubarok simplified and reduced the filesystem tooling setup time by not compiling Cookbook twice to download their sources
-- (build) Wildan Mubarok enabled `sccache` build status log to improve recipe debugging
+- (build) Wildan Mubarok enabled `sccache` build status log to say if compilation is using outdated cached library objects and improve debugging
 - (build) Wildan Mubarok renamed the `prefix_clean` target to `static_clean` to avoid confusion
 - (build) Ojus Chugh the source dependency propagation in the `REPO_BINARY` environment variable